texjporg/jsclasses/README.md

 # jsclasses

-Japanese classes written by Haruhiko Okumura (okumura@okumuralab.org). jsarticle, jsbook, and jspf classes are provided.
-In addition, several style files are provided, too.
+Japanese classes written by Haruhiko Okumura (okumura@okumuralab.org), including jsarticle, jsbook, and miscellaneous classes and style files.

 The classes themselves do not automatically enable the support of Japanese language.
-You'll need to set up LaTeX environment appropriately so that it can handle Japanese, not only LaTeX itself but also viewers of outputs.
+You'll need to set up LaTeX environment appropriately so that it can handle Japanese.

 WWW: http://oku.edu.mie-u.ac.jp/~okumura/jsclasses/